 Lily and Bryan are engaged and now have full custody of their children.
 Even though Lily is not their biological mother, she loves them just the same.
 “The kids came with no clothes or belongings.
 We both work two jobs to give them everything they need, but we couldn’t do that without reasonable rent.
 When we were ready to move out of Harvest House, no one would rent to us because of Bryan’s history.
 Once, a prospective landlord told us in front of our kids, ‘I would be embarrassed to house you with his background.’
 It was so heartbreaking.”

 Finally, Bryan and Lily found their perfect 4-bedroom home.
 “The landlord didn’t care about our history.
 He saw us for who we are today.
 We knew that we would be the best tenants.”

 Both Bryan and Lily pinpoint forgiveness as one key to freedom in their recovery.
 Lily had to forgive herself.
 She says, “the best thing about being completely sober is that I have nothing to hide now.
 I was so ashamed.”
 For Bryan, it was about forgiving others.
 “There’s a lot of shame tied to abuse.
 At Harvest House, I was able to start forgiving those who hurt me.
 I am now transforming my sorrow so I don’t pass it on to my kids.
 Harvest House never gave up on me, and I will never give up on my kids.”

-This Mother’s Day, give the gift of a second chance in honor of someone who never gave up on you.
+Give the gift of a second chance in honor of someone who never gave up on you.
 Because of your support, the cycle of generational trauma stops now.